serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

 ### Configuration

-Components are declared and customized by it's configuration file i.e. `serverless.yml` They are identified by a `type` and take input parameters to customize it's behavior.
-The input parameters are described by a `inputTypes` block in the component's configuration file.
-Components can be made up of other components.
-The 'composition' or the component's dependencies are specified in the `components` block.
+Components are declared and customized by its configuration file (i.e. `serverless.yml`).
+They are identified by a `type` and take input parameters to customize it's behavior.

+The input parameters are described by an `inputTypes` block in the component's configuration file.
+Components can be made up of other Components.
+The 'composition', or the component's dependencies, are specified in the `components` block.

 Let's take a look at the `serverless.yml` file for the `static-website` component.